ztauthstar/ztauthstar-specs/identity-actor-mode-spec/01/identity_actor_model_spec_01.md

 - **Customizable `Actor Models`:** Combine `Actor Models` using Union, Intersection, and Difference to support complex permission scenarios.

-These features make the `Identity Actor Model` a secure, efficient, and scalable solution for modern systems.
+These features make the `Identity Actor Model` a secure, efficient, scalable, and flexible solution for modern systems.

 ### 1.3 Clarification on Assumptions